 After the birth of the baby, the licensed midwife shall assess, monitor, and support the baby during the immediate postpartum period until the baby is in stable condition, and during the on-going postpartum period.
 Physiologic stability is defined as the ability to maintain stable cardio-respiratory function and the ability to suckle, feed, and maintain normal body temperature in an open environment.
-(AAP)
+American Academy of Pediatrics (AAP)